Vineet Bhatia

-In 2021, Vineet was appointed as culinary Ambassador for GREAT Britain & Northern Ireland campaign and at the start of 2023 was awarded an MBE.
+In 2021, Vineet was appointed as culinary Ambassador for United Kingdom of Great Britain & Northern Ireland campaign and at the start of 2023 was awarded an MBE.

 Early life

 Born in 1967, Vineet Bhatia grew up in Mumbai.
 He had early ambitions of becoming a pilot since a young age, growing up with daily sounds of planes flying into the nearby Juhu Airport.
 At the age of 17, having passed the National Defence Exam to join the Air Force he failed to do the same with the required physical test.
 After this failure Bhatia turned to cooking, inspired by his mother's passion for it.

 Career

 Bhatia was recruited as a trainee to the Oberoi School of Hotel Management, New Delhi in 1988 where he trained until 1990.
 He went on to work as Chef de Cuisine at The Oberoi from 1990 to 1993.

 He moved to London in 1993, taking on the position of Executive Chef at Star of India, South Kensington.
-Restaurant critic Fay Maschler of the Evening Standard wrote of him at the time, “Bhatia has lifted the cooking into a new league; providing convincing proof that Indian food is capable of evolving”.
+Restaurant critic Fay Maschler of the Evening Standard wrote of him at the time, "Bhatia has lifted the cooking into a new league; providing convincing proof that Indian food is capable of evolving".

 In 1998 he and Iqbal Wahhab opened Cinnamon Club, before heading up the kitchen at "Vineet Bhatia" in Hammersmith the following year.
 AA Gill wrote: "It's shaming to point out, but if Bhatia cooked in the French or Italian vernacular, or came from New York, he would be hailed as a superchef".

 Bhatia went on to establish Zaika in 1999, and in 2001 became the first chef of Indian origin to be awarded a Michelin Star and that too in London.
 He spent a further three years at Zaika before going on his own in 2004 at Rasoi in Chelsea.
 Critics expected the restaurant to earn a Michelin star soon after opening, and in 2006 it was awarded the second Michelin Star received by Bhatia.
 Shortly after, he opened Rasoi by Vineet in Geneva, Switzerland.
 In 2009 the restaurant received a Michelin Star, making Bhatia the only Indian origin 2-star Michelin chef, and one of the few British chefs to have Michelin Stars in more than one country.